After arrests, Starbucks is talking about race

 Videos of the arrests garnered widespread attention over the weekend and the hashtag #BoycottStarbucks trended on Twitter.

-In 2015, it launched a campaign to spark discussions about racism by having baristas write the words “Race Together” on cups, but shut it down after a week after widespread derision.
+In 2015, the company launched a campaign to spark discussions about racism by having baristas write the words “Race Together” on cups, but shut it down after a week after widespread derision.

 Most Read Business Stories